Reviews

 Gskyer 130mm EQ Telescope Review – Recommended Scope

-The Gskyer 130mm EQ Reflector provides decent value for the money and an overall pleasant observing experience, though as usual, we don’t love the choice of the equatorial mount and slender tripod - especially for beginners.
+The Gskyer 130mm EQ Reflector provides decent value for the money and an overall pleasant observing experience.
+But I don’t love the choice of the equatorial mount and slender tripod - especially for beginners.

 Explore Scientific 10″ Hybrid Truss Tube Dobsonian Review: Recommended Scope